dhis2/developer-portal/blog/2026-06-01-emr-dhis2-integration-survey/index.md

 The first was a more detailed survey done with selected HISP groups, mostly through interviews and walkthroughs of the questions.
 A good chunk of these were captured during our Ethiopia workshop in December 2025.
 That gave us 10 responses, with a lot of depth behind each one.

-The second was a shorter, online survey distributed through the [DHIS2 Community of Practice](https://community.dhis2.org/t/survey-emr-implementations-and-emr-dhis2-integrations/70022) in early 2026.
+The second was a shorter, [online survey](https://community.dhis2.org/t/survey-emr-implementations-and-emr-dhis2-integrations/70022) distributed through the DHIS2 Community of Practice in early 2026.
 The goal there was breadth, and we ended up with 35 responses spanning 30 different countries, regions or organizations.
 Respondents covered a mix of roles, with software developers (20%), program managers (17%) and systems administrators (17%) being the most common, alongside HIS advisors, consultants and data architects.

 In total we got 45 responses across the two surveys.
 That's a modest sample, and many of the questions were open-ended, so the findings are best read as directional rather than statistically representative.
 That said, the same themes show up consistently across both surveys, which gives us some confidence in the patterns.

 ## EMRs in use

-The clearest signal in the data is that the DHIS2 ecosystem isn't converging on a single EMR.
-The three platforms that show up most often are:
+The clearest signal in the data is that the DHIS2 ecosystem hasn't converged on a single EMR.
+But a few solutions definitely appear as most common:

 - **DHIS2 Tracker programs** (15/28 in the community survey) - used here as a lightweight EMR for specific programs or workflows
 - **OpenMRS** (12/28)
-- **Bahmni** (10/28)
+- **Bahmni** (10/28) - which is itself a distribution of OpenMRS acting as an EMR + Hospital Information System

 The HISP survey mirrors this pretty much exactly.
 OpenMRS and Bahmni tend to sit as the "full EMR backbone" in facility settings, while DHIS2 Tracker fills in around program-specific workflows.